danw8/rust-web-example/README.md

 # Rust Web Example
 This is a example web application written in rust.
 It will try to include common things that you would find in a web application.
 It is a work in progress and might not have the best way to do things.
 Here are some of the expected features.

+## Warning: Moving work from here to my new repository.
+The new repository is (here)[https://github.com/danw8/web-bones-rs].
+Some of the features here are not in the new repository, and this repository has some things that are out of date and may not work.
+Keep in mind that the goals of each of these repos is slightly different.
+The of this one was to provide and example, where the goal of the web-bones repository is to provide a base that can be extended to create applications.

 ### Work In Progress
 - [X] Server Side Routing
 - [X] Server Side Templating